 Affordability remained low in 1Q2023 amid higher mortgage interest rates and still-elevated home prices.
 Year-over-year (YOY) change in both the median and first-quartile sales price was negative, at -4.1 percent and -5.6 percent, respectively (Figure 1 and Table 1).1 The significant YOY increase in family income seen a year ago in 1Q2022 followed years of modest rises (Table 2).

-Meanwhile, mortgage interest rates remained low by historical standards, averaging 3.82 percent in 1Q2022 (Figure 2).
+The rapid rise in mortgage interest rates in 3Q2022 and 4Q2022 moderated going into 1Q2023.
+Rates averaged 6.37 percent in 1Q2023, a slight decrease from 4Q2022, which averaged 6.66 percent (Figure 2).
 All other things being equal, lower (higher) mortgage interest rates translate into lower (higher) monthly mortgage payments and ease (diminish) purchase affordability.
-The Federal Reserve is widely anticipated to continue to raise interest rates over the near-term to reduce inflationary pressures, which will likely prompt additional increases in mortgage interest rates.
-The average rate on the 30-year fixed-rate mortgage increased nearly one percentage point in March, rising from 3.76 percent to 4.67 percent.
-For more information on the effect of mortgage interest rates on purchase affordability, please see "How Higher Interest Rates Affect Homebuying."
+For more information on the effect of mortgage interest rates on purchase affordability, see Center publication “How Higher Interest Rates Affect Homebuying.”

 To read this article in its entirety, download the pdf.

 Previous reports online:

 |Digital and Print||2344||https://www.recenter.tamu.edu/articles/technical-report/Houston-The Woodlands-Sugar-Land-Affordability|| https://assets.recenter.tamu.edu/Documents/Articles/2344.pdf|